Driving an unregistered vehicle is illegal in all states. State traffic laws deem it unlawful to operate a motor vehicle when:

 Driving Without Registration vs. Driving Without Proof of Registration

-Traffic laws in most states differentiate between operating a vehicle that isn't registered, and operating a vehicle without proof that the vehicle is registered (i.e. when a driver of a properly registered vehicle fails to carry a required registration certificate, or fails to display current registration stickers).
+Traffic laws in most states differentiate between operating a vehicle that isn't registered and operating a vehicle without proof of registration.
+Driving without proof of registration happens if you operate a properly registered vehicle but fail to carry the required documentation.
+Proofs can be a registration certificate or current registration stickers for your license plates.

-In many states, penalties for driving a vehicle whose registration has expired will increase the longer the registration has lapsed.
-For example, if the vehicle's registration expired less than six months ago, the infraction might be considered a non-moving violation.
-But if the vehicle's registration expired more than six months ago, the offense may be considered a moving violation, which shows up as "points" on a driving record , and may lead to increased automobile insurance rates.
+In many states, penalties for driving a vehicle with expired registration will increase the longer the registration has lapsed.
+If the vehicle's registration expired less than six months ago, the infraction might be a non-moving violation, but if the vehicle's registration expired more than six months ago, the offense may be a moving violation.
+Moving violations can appear as points on your driving record and may lead to increased automobile insurance rates.

 Used Cars and Vehicle Registration

 Buying a pre-owned or used car comes with some unique registration rules.
 Many drivers wonder if they are legally able to drive a used car without registration immediately after purchase.
 The specific procedure, like the number of days you have to register, depends on your state.